edemocracy/ekklesia/docs/development/templates.rst

 ==========

 * Always use 2 spaces for indentation.
 Do not mix!
-* Line length should not exceed 120, but sometimes it's neccessary to write longer lines.
+* Line length should not exceed 120, but sometimes it's necessary to write longer lines.
 * Avoid putting ``= output`` directly after a HTML tag, especially when it has multiple attributes.
   Put it on a indented line instead.